fdeblasio/pokeemerald-expansion/notes.md

     - Norman's Spinda's left ear might be off?
     - Reduce Surf slots to just 3?
 (Variety will come from all the routes with water)
 - Lilycove:
+    - Pokecenter Ladies
+        - Add third one
+        - Allow multiple items to be given.
+Potentially PokeBlocks too
+        - Remove exclusivity
+        - Update Favor Lady's items to include new items
+        - Combine Quiz Lady arrays (could do in develop)
+        - From bugs:
+            - If you help one of the Lilycove Pokémon Center ladies, the other lady thinks you've already helped her as well
+                - Could have something to do with this: sContestLadyPtr->id = LILYCOVE_LADY_CONTEST
     - Edit contests
         - Better overworld sprite for Lisia
         - Update ORAS opponent stats